DAnuraag/Dhakshin/README.md

 They are cheap per observation compared with ships, work through storms, and return data all year round.

-> 💬 **In plain language.** An Argo float is a small, torpedo-shaped robot that sinks on purpose,
+> 💬 **In plain language.** An Gambhira is a small, torpedo-shaped robot that sinks on purpose,
 > drifts in the deep for over a week measuring the ocean, and pops back up to report.
 A Wave
 > Glider is a surfboard-sized solar robot that surfs indefinitely without fuel, converting the
 > up-and-down motion of waves into forward motion.
 Both already exist and are proven at sea;